khufuproject/khufu_sqlalchemy/README.txt

 Under the Hood
 ==============

-There is nothing magical about *Khufu-SQLAHelper*.
+There is nothing magical about *Khufu-PyraSQLAlchemy*.
 It does the following things:

   1. Registers a SQLAlchemy based session factory and stores it in the middleware